ericbooth906/ericbooth906/README.md

 # Hello.
 ### I'm new at this.
-I'm going to tell you a little bit about me and demonstrate that I have gone through the emoji cheat sheet [https://www.webfx.com/tools/emoji-cheat-sheet/] :grin:
+I'm going to tell you a little bit about me and demonstrate that I have gone through the emoji cheat sheet :grin:
+#####  Here it is if you need it :arrow_forward: [https://www.webfx.com/tools/emoji-cheat-sheet/]

 I am an outdoors person:evergreen_tree::evergreen_tree::evergreen_tree::evergreen_tree::evergreen_tree: :rowboat: